colltoaction/widip/README.md

 ⌁
 ```

-## Operating system

-We implement a Diagram development environment with a [YAML](https://yaml.org) DSL and file and directory integration.
-At the same time we work on a functional programming language written with Diagrams, which feeds back into the DSL design.
-Core abstractions like `bool` or `maybe` can be found in the `src/data` directory.
+### Displaying widis
+As seen above, `.yaml` files are evaluated by the Widip shell and produce `.jpg`s.
+Each and every YAML document has an interpretation as a widi.
+The generated images are committed for an effective built-in documentation.

+### Widi programs
-Diagrams are [graphical programming](https://graphicallinearalgebra.net/2015/04/26/adding-part-1-and-mr-fibonacci/) tools that have two main operations: parallel and sequential composition.
+Widis are [graphical programming](https://graphicallinearalgebra.net/2015/04/26/adding-part-1-and-mr-fibonacci/) tools that have two main operations: parallel and sequential composition.
 As a formal method they have excellent properties to connect open systems like programs.

+To program with widis we build a functional library written in Widip itself.
+As an example core abstractions like `bool` or `maybe` can be found in the [](src/data) directory.

+The shell processes wiring diagrams by replacing boxes until it is left just with primitive operations.
+Building such a language leads to a self-contained fully-dynamic system.

 ## Inspiration